GIH Funding Partner

-Staff members of participating organizations will benefit from access to Funding Partner programs and services, including invitation to and reduced registration rates for the GIH Annual Conference on Health Philanthropy, Fall Forum, and other meetings; participation in GIH Funder Networks, webinars and podcasts; access to and use of GIH e-mail forums, and online access to the GIH portal.
+Staff members of participating organizations will benefit from access to Funding Partner programs and services, including invitation to and reduced registration rates for the GIH Annual Conference on Health Philanthropy, Fall Forum, and other meetings; participation in GIH webinars and podcasts; access to and use of GIH e-mail forums, and online access to the GIH portal.

 Why is being a Philanthropy Support Partner important?

-Grantmakers In Health has a vision of better health through better philanthropy.
+Grantmakers In Health has a vision of better health for all through better philanthropy.
 Joint programming and knowledge among philanthropic support organizations builds stronger networks among funders and promotes knowledge sharing within and across issue areas.

 Who can become a Philanthropy Support Partner?